CKalitin/ckalitin.github.io/_posts/2025-07-09-fsgp-team-insights.md

 ![IMAGE](/assets/images/fsgp-team-insights/purdue/motorcontroller.jpg){:width="400"}
 [Expanded Image](/assets/images/fsgp-team-insights/purdue/motorcontroller.jpg){: target="_blank"}

+Tritium WaveSculptor 22 motor controller.
+WaveSculptor's are actually quite common at FSGP.

 ![IMAGE](/assets/images/fsgp-team-insights/purdue/america1.jpg){:width="400"}
 [Expanded Image](/assets/images/fsgp-team-insights/purdue/america1.jpg){: target="_blank"}
 ![IMAGE](/assets/images/fsgp-team-insights/purdue/america2.jpg){:width="400"}
 [Expanded Image](/assets/images/fsgp-team-insights/purdue/america2.jpg){: target="_blank"}

 Everytime I stopped by Purdue's bay they were very professional and seemed to have everything in order.
 They made it most of the way through ASC 2024 and I expected them to do very well at FSGP 2025.
 However, it was only around the final day that I realized they've actually been having issues the entire time and hadn't gotten on the track.
-Chill guys though!
+Terrible failure but chill guys though!
 Especially on the 4th of July!

 #### **What UBC Solar Should Take From Them / Ideas**

 They are alcoholics (raging)

-Operations team, or at least have leads far more involved
+UBC Solar should consider having a structure similar to Purdue's Operations team, where aside from marketing and business tasks, all team leads are involved in securing sponsorships for their subteam's needs and other general operations tasks.
+This makes make it explicitly clear that leads are responsible for securing sponsorships of components/services/money and that they are involved in the financial operations of the team.

+Our current ECU uses a relay to toggle between the supplemental battery and the DCDC, and a 1uF capacitor is required to smooth the transition.
+We should consider using a Power Prioritizer on the next ECU (Also, rename Elithion Control Unit to something move professional like Power Controller Unit).

 ### **Illinois (One of them, probably Illini)**

-Illinois: make sure high corkage crimps are good, if they rattle they melt the Andersons.

-Wattage??
+I spoke to someone with the Illinois team for a couple of minutes and a point they attempted to ingrain in my mind was that you must make sure that your high wattage crimps are good.

+They had an issue that rattling crimps in their Anderson connectors lead to quickly varying contact resistance, heat buildup, and melting of the Anderson connector.

 ### **Puerto Rico**